 How about rad, awesome, or if you want a throwback, grooooovy?
 You could even make up your own word — specstravagant or amazetastic are totally valid!

 “Gypsy” is an offensive word in many cultures, but the term should be avoided in the country it originated from: Romania.
 When Romanians began migrating from northern India to Europe, many Europeans thought they were outcasts from Egypt.
 They were called a variety of names, with the most popular being “gypsy.”
 Not all people from Romania are offended by this term, but you should be careful when using it all over the globe.
-In the same sense, saying that you were “gypped” is another one of those words to avoid abroad; however, in some countries in the world, a gypsy is considered a pickpocketer.
+In the same sense, saying that you were “gypped” is another one of those words to avoid abroad; however, in some countries in the world, a gypsy is considered a pick pocketer.
 But, it is still rooted in cultural insensitivity and is considered an ethnic slur, so skip the travel taboo and just keep this potentially offensive word out of any conversation.

 Part of the fun and struggle of traveling is communicating with different cultures and sometimes making a few uncomfortable mistakes.
 Be sure to refer to this offensive words list so you know what words to avoid abroad, but also make sure you thoroughly research the specific country/countries you will be traveling to.
 Each country has a set of offensive words or mannerisms, so it is important to educate yourself in order to avoid common cultural misunderstandings.

-Remember: if you have to think twice about a word, it probably isn’t a good idea to say it in general.
+If you have to think twice about a word, it probably isn’t a good idea to say it in general.

 What other travel taboos and words do you think should be avoided?
 Are there any words on this list that you think don’t belong?
 Tell us what you think below!